 Our survey team is highly experienced in undertaking topographic surveys (real-time kinematic GPS and total station) to gather accurate spatial data.
 We also have a high-specification bathymetric surveying capacity using a HyDrone remote-controlled craft with echo-sounding capability to collect efficient data from deeper or difficult-to-access areas of waterbodies.
 These methods provide us with the capacity to survey a wide range of environments, including river channels, floodplains, lochs, lakes, reservoirs, estuaries and near-shore coastal areas.

 Our fluvial geomorphology team routinely conducts spatially referenced inventories to identify river form and all factors that are likely to influence that form.
 We use the latest GPS-enabled tablet mapping technology to perform fluvial audits, employing a bespoke methodology that we have developed internally and is adaptable to individual projects and different environments.

 Our staff have extensive experience of a wide range of sediment sampling methodologies, including Wolman pebble counts, volumetric and grab sampling, bedload sampling, suspended load sampling and facies mapping.
 The data are crucial for many design applications, particularly those that consider sediment transport processes.

 Our work has expanded to include peatland restoration.
 Together with RSK Habitat Management, specialists in implementing peatland restoration, we can undertake assessment and design projects.

-To support cbec’s hydrodynamic and water quality modelling, our team will design and implement monitoring stations for collection of meteorological data (e.g. precipitation, air temperature, wind speed, solar radiation, atmospheric pressure).
+To support our hydrodynamic and water quality modelling, a team will design and implement monitoring stations for the collection of meteorological data (e.g., precipitation, air temperature, wind speed, solar radiation and atmospheric pressure).